FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Experimental Results

 \subsubsection{Category nDCG Metric}

 Since there is no longer ground truth items for this task, we propose Cat-nDCG, a variant of nDCG, to quantify whether the model's predictions are aligned with the mutated critiquing string.

 We define Cat-nDCG as follows.
-Let $K$ be the set of retrieved items sorted by confidence, and $S_i = \{s_1, s_2, s_3, s_4\}$ be the set of hierarchically ordered categories associated with item $k \in K$.
-Then, let $S'$ be the target critiquing string given as input to the model.
+Let $S'$ be the ``target'' critiquing string given as input to the model.
+Let $K$ be the set of retrieved items sorted by confidence, and $S_k = \{s_1, s_2, s_3, s_4\}$ be the set of hierarchically ordered categories associated with item $k \in K$.
 We then define a retrieved item $k$'s relevance $rel_k$ as

 the number of categories in the predicted item $k$ overlapping with the critiquing string $S'$.
-As the categories in $S$ are hierarchical, an item that matches $s_j$ in $S'$ will also have matched all $s_i, i < j$.
+As the categories in $S$ and $S'$ are hierarchical, an item that matches $s_j$ in $S'$ will also have matched all $s_i, i < j$.
 For instance, a retrieved item matching all four categories will have a relevance of 4, whereas an item only matching two parent categories ($s_1, s_2$ but not $s_3, s_4$) will have a relevance of 2.
-We then apply nDCG as usual using these relevance values \cite{jarvelin2000ir, burges2005learning}.
+We then apply nDCG \cite{Jarvelin2002-pg, jarvelin2000ir} as usual using these relevance values.
 As a result, Cat-nDCG evaluates rank-wise whether the model retrieves items matching the given critique category.